ceejbot/putter/README.md

 Sort features into a list that keeps the site moving forward: minimum viability first, then nice-to-haves.
 But it's good to have the wishlist in mind from the start so we don't back ourselves into corners.
 E.g., story subscription is an early feature; tag set subscription is later.

+See also the [docs directory](./docs) for a tagging manifesto and detailed data designs.

 ## Notes on the web app

-Strict delineation of what's not suitable for webappery, what is, and what is prerendered.
+TODO: Strict delineation of what's not suitable for webappery, what is, and what is prerendered.
 (The trick to being fast is to do as little work as possible.
 This includes never repeating work you've done once.)
 Slice it into chunks that benefit from the single-page experience as groups.

-## Tags manifesto

-The primary job of a fic archive site is to let readers find fic to read.
-There are two approaches to solving this problem, as exemplified by the two big fanfiction archives: *fandoms* and *tags*.

-The fandom-browsing reader will have a fandom or a character or pairing in mind when they begin browsing.
-They might be interested in reading Steve/Bucky fic, from any variation of the Captain America canons.
-Or they might want to look only at *Sherlock* fic, from that specific variation of the Holmes canons, without any pairing in mind.
-For these readers, the FF.net approach works.
-You find fic by choosing a fandom to read in, then drilling down into specific characters.

-Other readers are more interested in cutting across fandoms to find a specific trope they're interested in.
-For instance, a reader looking for wingfic might be interested in finding wingfic in SGA fandom as well as MCU fandom.
-For these readers, the AO3 canonical tags are the way to find what they're looking for.

-Tags can support both reader approaches, and indeed under the hood do so on AO3.
-Fandoms and characters are tags with a little bit of extra meaning attached to them.

-As generals fight the current war with the last one in mind, I approach the problem of a tags design with the failures of AO3 in mind.
-Their tagging implementation has two fatal flaws.
-First, it requires the constant attention of an army of volunteers.
-Meat *must* be present in the machine.
-Second, the implementation details make it difficult to scale, to the point where AO3 literally *stopped* scaling it.
-Tags are no longer made canonical & aliased to each other.

-Nobody wants to go back to the FF.net tagless world.
-Nobody wants the servers to fall over.
-Writers like free-form tags; readers like well-designed taxonomies.

-Porqué no los dos?

-The problem with tagging, I believe, is in *guiding writers into using meaningful tags*.
-Writers will also have an urge to express themselves creatively in tagging that should also find a meaningful home.
-If the fandom wants to call the pairing `Twelfth Doctor/Clara Oswald` *whouffaldi*, a writer should be able to use that tag.
-Readers who don't know the nickname should be able to find it.

-My current thinking is that stories need two kinds of tags: standardized categorization from a fixed list, and free-form categorization at the author's whim.
-Lookup by the first can be made zippy because it's a fixed target.
-Lookup by the second should be handled by search.
-This also requires that a method be available to *promote* free-form tags to standardized tags as popularity demands.

 ## Operational requirements